 Recall that a simple way of establishing lighting ratios is by controlling the distances between the lights and the subject.

-Sometimes it's desirable to minimize or smooth out the surface detail.
+Sometimes it's desirable to minimize or smooth out the surface detail in a subject.
 If highly diffused key and fill lights are used close to the camera surface detail and apparent depth will be minimized.

 Although form and dimension are sacrificed in flat lighting, this type of lighting can be useful in minimizing wrinkles and skin problems, and in creating a soft, flattering effect for the human face.
 This could be very important in a cosmetic commercial, for example.

-In contrast, by increasing the key-to-fill ratio to 1:5 and beyond, surface detail and texture will be emphasized—especially if a hard key light is used at an angle from 65 to 85 degrees off to one side, as shown on the right above.
+In contrast, by increasing the key-to-fill ratio to 1:5 and beyond, surface detail and texture will be emphasized, especially if a hard or focused key light is used at an angle from 65 to 85 degrees off to one side, as shown on the right above.

 Back Light Intensity *